Anttonii/jaydee/README.md

 Crawl websites and scrape HTML documents using a .json file schema.

+## Features:

+- Scrape websites flexibly by with .json schemas.
+- Scrape git repositories and store the code content.

 ## Installation

 Make sure you have playwright installed with: